zz1358m/MCTS-AHD-master/README.md

 set cfg/config.yaml and run main.py for heuristic evaluations.

-**If want to run several evaluations simultaneously, please create multiple environments, including copied problems and prompts, and a copied cfg/problems with changing the problem name** (See tsp_constructive_copy for reference)
+**If you want to run several evaluations simultaneously, please create multiple environments, including copied problems and prompts, and a copied cfg file in cfg/problems with changing the problem name** (See tsp_constructive_copy for reference)

 ### Report Runs